melissamcewen/CurlsBotSite/src/content/blog/curly-hair-hard-water.md

 - Use lighter, water-soluble products
 - Deep condition only mid-shaft to ends
 - Clarify regularly before buildup becomes severe
+- Don't use [soap-based products](/blog/is-soap-good-for-curls) as they react with hard water to create even more buildup

 ### 4. Water Filtration Options